KyriakosChris/Thesis/README.md

 # Thesis
- Generation of a Unity Walking Dataset through a GNA network from a simple walking Dataset.
+ Generation of a Unity Walking Dataset through a GAN from a simple walking Dataset.